vlahm/simplefc/README.md

   1.Navigate to [https://github.com/vlahm/simplefc/tree/master/dist](https://github.com/vlahm/simplefc/tree/master/dist).
   2. Right-click `simplefc-1.1.0.tar.gz` and save link to desired location.
   3. Navigate to the folder where you saved the tarball, then execute:
+3. **Optional**: to share your flash card sets across devices, simply move the simplefc database location to a shared drive using `simplefc change_dbpath path/to/shared_drive/newfile.db` on all devices.

   ```
   tar -xzvf simplefc-1.1.0.tar.gz #just right-click and extract if on Windows